ros2/ros2_documentation/source/Tutorials/Tf2/Introduction-To-Tf2.rst

    ros2 run tf2_ros tf2_echo turtle2 turtle1

-You will see the transform displayed as the ``tf_echo`` listener receives the frames broadcasted over ROS.
+You will see the transform displayed as the ``tf2_echo`` listener receives the frames broadcasted over ROS2.

 .. code-block:: console